aliucer/cmpe272-Multi-Tenant-SaaS-backend/README.md

 # cmpe272-Multi-Tenant-SaaS-backend

-A minimal FastAPI backend demo for note-taking, using PostgreSQL and SQLAlchemy ORM.
-This project is a starting point for building multi-tenant SaaS applications, but currently implements a single-tenant Notes API for learning and prototyping.
+A minimal FastAPI backend demo for note-taking, now with user authentication.
+It uses JWT-based authentication, PostgreSQL, and SQLAlchemy ORM.
+This project serves as a foundation for building multi-tenant SaaS applications.

 ## Features
 - FastAPI service exposing REST endpoints for notes